Updated: Feb 25

 Sadly, few people are this proactive and Kevin Spacey was no exception.

 S0 - is Kevin Spacey a sexually confused "creep" who gets it wrong sometimes after a few drinks?
 OR, is he a sexual predator whose presence makes a work environment “toxic”?

 Your opinion, no doubt, is highly coloured by what you've seen and heard online.
 Unless of course, you actually know Kevin personally.

-Given what we do, and the number of people we help, who've been wrongly accused of everything from tax evasion and assault, through to fraud and sexual harassment, perhaps it is natural we came down on the side of “innocent until proven guilty”.
+Given what we do, and the number of people we help manage their internet reputation who've been wrongly accused of everything from tax evasion and assault, to fraud and sexual harassment, perhaps it is natural we came down on the side of “innocent until proven guilty”.